zxh19890103/singhi.io/_opengl/PBR-Specular-IBL_en.md

 One point we've skipped over is pre-computed cubemaps as `reflection probes`: cubemap interpolation and parallax correction.
 This is the process of placing several reflection probes in your scene that take a cubemap snapshot of the scene at that specific location, which we can then convolute as IBL data for that part of the scene.
 By interpolating between several of these probes based on the camera's vicinity we can achieve local high-detail image-based lighting that is simply limited by the amount of reflection probes we're willing to place.
 This way, the image-based lighting could correctly update when moving from a bright outdoor section of a scene to a darker indoor section for instance.
 I'll write a tutorial about reflection probes somewhere in the future, but for now I recommend the article by Chetan Jags below to give you a head start.

-### Further reading
+## Further reading

-*   [Real Shading in Unreal Engine 4](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf): explains Epic Games' split sum approximation.
+- [Real Shading in Unreal Engine 4](http://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf): explains Epic Games' split sum approximation.
 This is the article the IBL PBR code is based of.
-*   [Physically Based Shading and Image Based Lighting](http://www.trentreed.net/blog/physically-based-shading-and-image-based-lighting/): great blog post by Trent Reed about integrating specular IBL into a PBR pipeline in real time.
+- [Physically Based Shading and Image Based Lighting](http://www.trentreed.net/blog/physically-based-shading-and-image-based-lighting/): great blog post by Trent Reed about integrating specular IBL into a PBR pipeline in real time.
-*   [Image Based Lighting](https://chetanjags.wordpress.com/2015/08/26/image-based-lighting/): very extensive write-up by Chetan Jags about specular-based image-based lighting and several of its caveats, including light probe interpolation.
+- [Image Based Lighting](https://chetanjags.wordpress.com/2015/08/26/image-based-lighting/): very extensive write-up by Chetan Jags about specular-based image-based lighting and several of its caveats, including light probe interpolation.
-*   [Moving Frostbite to PBR](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf): well written and in-depth overview of integrating PBR into a AAA game engine by Sébastien Lagarde and Charles de Rousiers.
+- [Moving Frostbite to PBR](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf): well written and in-depth overview of integrating PBR into a AAA game engine by Sébastien Lagarde and Charles de Rousiers.
-*   [Physically Based Rendering – Part Three](https://jmonkeyengine.github.io/wiki/jme3/advanced/pbr_part3.html): high level overview of IBL lighting and PBR by the JMonkeyEngine team.
+- [Physically Based Rendering – Part Three](https://jmonkeyengine.github.io/wiki/jme3/advanced/pbr_part3.html): high level overview of IBL lighting and PBR by the JMonkeyEngine team.
-*   [Implementation Notes: Runtime Environment Map Filtering for Image Based Lighting](https://placeholderart.wordpress.com/2015/07/28/implementation-notes-runtime-environment-map-filtering-for-image-based-lighting/): extensive write-up by Padraic Hennessy about pre-filtering HDR environment maps and significantly optimizing the sample process.
+- [Implementation Notes: Runtime Environment Map Filtering for Image Based Lighting](https://placeholderart.wordpress.com/2015/07/28/implementation-notes-runtime-environment-map-filtering-for-image-based-lighting/): extensive write-up by Padraic Hennessy about pre-filtering HDR environment maps and significantly optimizing the sample process.

-HI